DataDaoDe/awesome-foss-apps/README.md

 * clojurescript, om, react
 * Eclipse Public License

 > CircleCI provides a continuous integration and deployment platform.
 The frontend is an impressive example of a large application built with the immutable data structures of clojurescript.
-The frontend integrates with pusher, intercom, d3, and google analytics and has a great example of navigation routing and communication via realtime events, websockets, and backend api servers.
+The frontend integrates with pusher, intercom, d3, and google analytics and has a great example of navigation routing and communication via real-time events, websockets, and backend API servers.
 Its test suite is not that extensive but does provide a good example of how to test clojurescript/om apps using karma.